Syd James

 Sydney Victor Austin James (26 October 1895 – 3 August 1966) was an Australian rules footballer who played with and in the Victorian Football League (VFL).

 Family

-The eldest son of Thomas William James and Rachel James, nee Hall, Sydney Victor Austin James was born in Glanville, South Australia on 26 October 1895.
+The eldest son of Thomas William James and Rachel James, née Hall, Sydney Victor Austin James was born in Glanville, South Australia on 26 October 1895.

 Sydney James married Emily Eugenia Hodgson on 26 Jan 1924 at Holder Memorial Methodist Church, Mile End.

 Football

 James commenced his football career playing in Adelaide with the Glenelg Football Club before transferring to West Torrens.

 In 1923 he moved to Victoria and made his debut for in Round 1 of the 1923 VFL season.
 After an injury affected season in which he made eight appearances, James accepted an offer to coach the Cananore Football Club in Tasmania in 1924.

 In 1925 James returned to Victoria and played with in their first season of VFL football.
-He made only two appearances before retiring at the age of 29.
+He made only two appearances before transferring to VFA side Prahran in the middle of the season.
+He played in Rounds 9 and 10 but was then dropped and never played another senior game.